alejandrolr/sawtooth-react-app-cryptomoji/processor/README.md

 that will still be _deterministic_.
 Every blockchain node validating these transactions will get the exact same results.

-Oh, and we've already done `getPrng` for you.
-You're welcome.

 ### 02 MojiHandler

 **Module:** [handler.js](handler.js)